sec-fortress/CRTP-Notes/Domain Enumeration - Part 3.md

 ##  **What is an Access Control Model (ACL) ?**

-- Enables control on the ability of a process to access objects and other resources in active directory based on :
+- [ ] Enables control on the ability of a process to access objects and other resources in active directory based on :
-	- Access Tokens (security context )
+	- Access Tokens (security context of a process - identity and privileges of user)
+	- Security Descriptors (SID of the owner, Discretionary ACL (DACL) and System ACL (SACL))